 Different fixed-term employments

-The Employment Protection Act allows for fixed-term employments to be entered in connection with general temporary employment, seasonal work or when the employee is aged 67 or over.
+The Employment Protection Act allows for fixed-term employments to be entered in connection with special temporary employment, a temporary post, seasonal work or when the employee is aged 68 or over.

 The Employment Protection Act also allows for fixed-term probationary employments for a maximum period of 6 months.
 Unless the employer or employee terminates or gives notice to terminate a probationary employment prematurely, the employment shall become permanent.
 Probationary employment is an insecure form of employment.
 Read more about probationary employment here (information only available in Swedish).